 These events are rarely a sign of a serious medical condition.
 Almost always, the loss of consciousness does not last long.
 In most cases, injuries from falling during loss of consciousness are of greater concern.

-Micturition syncope causes more than 8 percent of all episodes of fainting.
+Micturition syncope causes more than of all episodes of fainting.
 People who experience it are more prone to fainting under other circumstances, too.
 Micturition syncope occurs more often in men.
 It often happens after using the bathroom in the middle of the night or first thing in the morning.

 While not entirely clear, doctors believe that a low blood pressure and slow heart rate play a role in micturition syncope.